preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/index.rst

 Publishing Apps
 ===========================================

-**Note!
-This documentation is just started.
-More will be added soon.**

 Within a Business Profile several Publishing Apps can be active for different settings.
-To be able to create a Publishing App, at least one Provisioning Template for Publishin´g Apps must be available.
+To be able to create a Publishing App, at least one Provisioning Template for Publishing Apps must be available.
+If none are, create a Provisioning Template first.

 Create a new Publishing App
 *****************************